Tablets and smartphones have taken over the marketplace.

 Misc.
 Mobile Marketing Statistics

-Between 9-5 most web browsing happens on desktop and laptop computers during the nine to five.
+Most web browsing happens on desktop and laptop computers during the nine to five.

-27. 57% of users won't recommend a business with a poorly designed mobile website. (socPub)
+27. 57 percent of users won't recommend a business with a poorly designed mobile website (socPub).

 Take the time to optimize your website for mobile or you'll lose business.

-29. A recent survey by Salesforce found that 58% of respondents had dedicated resources specifically for mobile marketing.
-(Salesforce)
+29. A recent survey by Salesforce found that 58 percent of respondents had dedicated resources specifically for mobile marketing (Salesforce).

 Mobile marketing is so powerful that companies are specifically dedicating resources to develop this area of their inbound strategy.
 Mobile is here to stay and should be a component of every inbound marketing strategy.